How to survive FOSDEM

 FOSDEM.
 Free Open Source Developers European Meeting.
 Every first weekend of February.
 In Brussels.
 At Université libre de Bruxelles.

-I used to say that FOSDEM is a week long conference in two days.
+I used to say that FOSDEM is a week-long conference compressed into two days.
 I don’t think it is valid any longer.
-Should say two weeks now as last time it was something about 700 talks.
+Should say two weeks now as in the 2025 it was something about 1100 talks.
 Still during two days.

 I also used to say that I can not afford not being at FOSDEM.
-It is probably the easiest way to meet developers from all those projects I worked with or was interested in.
+It is probably the easiest way to meet developers from all the projects I have worked with or was interested in.

 But how to survive FOSDEM?
 Food.
 Logistics.
 Clothes.
 Logistics.
 Mobile app.